 THE MOXY HOTEL

-The Moxy Hotel (a Marriott-branded hotel owned by Shamin Hotels) is set to open early 2018.
-Moxy Hotels are boutique, lifestyle hotels currently with only two other locations in the United States: New Orleans, LA and Tempe, AZ.
+The Moxy Hotel (a Marriott-branded hotel owned by Shamin Hotels) is set to open in late 2021.
+Moxy Hotels are boutique, lifestyle hotels currently with locations in the United States, Europe and Asia.

 FOUR POINTS BY SHERATON RICHMOND

 Four Points by Sheraton Richmond recently completed renovations of all of the hotel's 194 rooms, the ballrooms, and 10,000 square feet of meeting space.
-Renovations are currently in the works on the fitness center and pool.
+More renovations are currently in the works on the fitness center and pool.

 HOMEWOOD SUITES BY HILTON RICHMOND-CHESTER